Lynn Gardner

 Notes

-1. Bob Allen’s band ultimately never appeared in a motion picture.
-20th Century Fox waited almost a year before deciding how to use Allen’s orchestra, and soon after they finally assigned them a film in late 1943 Allen received his draft notice and disbanded. ↩︎
+Bob Allen’s band ultimately never appeared in a motion picture.
+20th Century Fox waited almost a year before deciding how to use them, and soon after Fox finally assigned them a film in late 1943 Allen received his draft notice and had to disband. ↩︎

 Sources